How Long Does IT Take to Get a PhD?

 School departments typically create the exams, but some allow students to choose the specific subjects within a discipline that the test will cover.
 For example, Stanford University allows candidates for the Ph.D. in Mechanical Engineering to consult with their advisors and choose among set topics for the qualifying exam.
 Many schools allow students who fail the test to retake it, but that may delay the time it takes to get a Ph.D. by an additional semester.

-After completing coursework, Ph.D. students must research and write a dissertation, a book-like document that must show thorough knowledge of a discipline and contribute new research to the field.
+After completing coursework, Ph.D. students must research and write a dissertation, a book-like document that shows thorough knowledge of a discipline and contributes new research to the field.
 Candidates must defend the dissertation's assertions before a faculty committee.
-The length of time it takes to write and defend a dissertation depends on factors such as the Ph.D. program, dissertation topic and whether the candidate is a full- or part-time doctoral student.
-Including the Ph.D. courses and the dissertation, it typically takes 5-6 years to complete a doctoral program.
+The length of time it takes to write and defend a dissertation depends on factors such as the dissertation topic and whether the candidate is a full- or part-time doctoral student.

 Related to How Long Does IT Take to Get a Phd